ucsb/campus-cloud-docs/docs/gcp/security.md

 ## Project Quarantine

-Projects that violate org policies or are suspected of compromise may be moved to the **UCSB Quarantine-Disabled** folder automatically.
-When a project is
+Projects that violate org policies or are suspected of compromise may be quarantined by the Cloud Team.
+When a project is quarantined:
-quarantined:

 * Additional org policies are applied that restrict most actions.
 * The Cloud Team will contact the project owner to investigate.